runrog/vue3-template/README.md

 npm run build
 ```

-To build for staging use the comman below.
+To build for staging use the command below.
 This will use the `.env.staging.local` variables.
 ```
 npm run build:staging
 ```